+General Elections are held on the first Tuesday after the first Monday in November in even-numbered years.
 General Elections are biennial elections at which members of the Illinois General Assembly are elected.
 Other Federal, State, and County offices are included on the ballot, such as

 - Federal – U.S. President and Vice President, U.S. Senator, Representatives in Congress – all 18 Districts